celestiaorg/docs/nodes/docker-images.md

 The celestia-app txsim binary is a tool that can be used to simulate transactions on the Celestia network.
 It can be used to test the performance of the Celestia network.
-The txsim Docker image is designed to run the txsim binary with a variety of configurable options.
+The txsim Docker image runs the `txsim` binary with multiple configurable options.

 ### Prequisites to run celestia-app on Docker

 - Docker and a basic understanding of docker
 - A prefunded account set up with the keyring stored in a file, to be accessed by an instance of the docker image.
+For more information on setting up a prefunded account, refer to [link to documentation].

 ### Celestia-app Quick-Start